ojosproject/docs/docs/url/getting-started.md

 home from work, he'd take over the care.
 This was the cycle for most weekdays until August 17 when she had passed away.
 During this time, he had witnessed critical shortcomings in hospice.
 Miscommunication between caregivers and difficulty in communicating with hospice nurses were a big issue.
+In this project, Carlos is the lead of the [Developers team](/url/developers/).

 Professor Mark Baldwin is a professor at UCI in the department of Informatics.
 He has a background in accessibility and assistive technologies and persued a